 UVA and UVB rays are extremely damaging to the delicate eyelid skin and are the number one cause of aging around the whole face.
+At Benenden Hospital, we’re one of the biggest providers of eye treatments in England as our ultra-modern Eye Unit provides an outstanding ophthalmic service to patients struggling with eye problems.
 We've put together a guide with some hints and tips on why and how you should protect your eyes from the sun.

 1. Wear sunglasses outdoors

 When you're buying your sunglasses, you don't want them to just look good; they need to play a functional role as well.

 UVA and UVB rays can cause the development of small skin cancers - particularly around the high-risk eye region.
 Inside the eye, UV damage has been shown to accelerate the formation of cataracts and can cause damage to the retina, macular degeneration and scarring on the cornea known as a pterygium.

 So, what do you need to look for when shopping for sunglasses?
 The most important element is a sticker that says UV400.
 With UV400 you can feel confident that your glasses will filter out harmful UVA and UVB rays.
 Make sure that the glasses carry the ‘CE’ mark or British Standard BS EN ISO 12312-1:2013.

 Also consider the size of the glasses.
 The bigger the better, because they’ll provide more coverage, protecting the sensitive region from the brow to the upper cheek.